dedreira/typescript-webapi-inversify/README.md

 Uses Jasmine as test runner and Istanbul (nyc) as code coverage tool

 ## Prerequisites
+NodeJS version >= 10.15.x
-Run 'npm install' when download to install all dependencies.
+Run 'npm install' before run to install all dependencies.

 ## Swagger documentation
 The documentation is generated at runtime.